|

 Of

-the many fine high school / coming-off-age films from the 1970s and
+the many fine high school / coming-of-age films from the 1970s and

-80s, this one from Steve Tesich and Peter Yates (Bullitt,
+1980s, this one by Steve Tesich and Peter Yates (Bullitt,

 Eyewitness)